taisei-project/taisei/doc/ENVIRON.rst

 **TAISEI_KIOSK**
    | Default: ``0``

-   If ``1``, run Taisei in "kiosk mode".
-This forces the game into fullscreen, makes the window uncloseable, disables the "Quit" main menu option, and enables a watchdog that resets the game back to the main menu and default settings if there's no user activity for too long.
+   If ``1``, run Taisei in “kiosk mode”.
+This forces the game into fullscreen, makes the window uncloseable, disables the “Quit” main menu option, and enables a watchdog that resets the game back to the main menu and default settings if there’s no user activity for too long.

-   Useful for running a public "arcade cabinet" at events.
-You can customize the game's default setting by placing a ``config.default`` file into one of the resource search paths, e.g. ``$HOME/.local/share/taisei/resources``.
+   Useful for running a public “arcade cabinet” at events.
+You can customize the game’s default setting by placing a ``config.default`` file into one of the resource search paths, e.g. ``$HOME/.local/share/taisei/resources``.
 The format is the same as the ``config`` file created by Taisei in the storage directly.

 **TAISEI_KIOSK_PREVENT_QUIT**
    | Default: ``0``

    If ``1``, allows users to quit the game in kiosk mode.
-Useful if you're running a multi-game arcade cabinet setup.
+Useful if you’re running a multi-game arcade cabinet setup.

 **TAISEI_KIOSK_TIMEOUT**
    | Default: ``7200`` (2 minutes)